Angolan MPLA says opposition backs pre-poll protests

-LUANDA (Reuters) - Angola’s ruling party, the MPLA, accused three opposition parties on Thursday of stirring up trouble before the general election on August 31 by helping civil war veterans plan protest rallies to demand payment of overdue subsidies.
+LUANDA, Aug 9 (Reuters) - Angola’s ruling party, the MPLA, accused three opposition parties on Thursday of stirring up trouble before the general election on Aug.
+31 by helping civil war veterans plan protest rallies to demand payment of overdue subsidies.

 The charge was a sign of rising tension in campaigning for the election, only the second since a 27-year civil war ended a decade ago in Africa’s second-largest oil producer after Nigeria.